LaurentFE/zelda-pygame-training/README.md

 ## Gameplay hints

-You cand block non magic projectiles with your shield
+You can't block non magic projectiles with your shield

 You can torch some trees with the candle, and reveal hidden caves